 Now that you know the difference between fade shots and draw shots, we’ll look at both in more detail to help you understand them better.

-Benefits of Hitting a Draw or a Fade
+Benefits Of Hitting A Draw Or A Fade

-Practice using different shot shapes to improve your tee shot and approach shot from the fairway.
+Practice using different shot shapes to improve your tee and approach shot from the fairway.
 For example, well-done draw shots can help avoid bunkers, trees, and water.
 In addition, being able to control the trajectory of your shot by drawing the ball is helpful in many situations, including when the wind is blowing against you or when you have a complicated play on the fairway.

 - When faced with a “dogleg left,” many golfers believe a draw is the most effective shot.
 You may have the best chance of getting closer to the hole than with any other shot form if you curve the ball around the leftward bend.